Akutan Zero: Consequences

-The capture and flight tests of Koga's Zero is usually described as a tremendous coup for the Allies as it revealed the secrets of that mysterious aircraft and led directly to its downfall.
-According to this viewpoint, only then did Allied pilots learn how to deal with their nimble opponents.
-The Japanese could not agree more ...
-Yet those naval pilots who fought the Zero at Coral Sea, Midway, and Guadalcanal without the benefit of test reports would beg to differ with the contention that it took dissection of Koga's Zero to create tactics that beat the fabled airplane.
-To them the Zero did not long remain a mystery plane.
-Word quickly circulated among the combat pilots as to its particular attributes.
-Indeed on 6 October while testing the Zero, Akutan Zero test pilot Frederick M. Trapnell made a highly revealing statement: 'The general impression of the airplane is exactly as originally created by intelligence—including the performance'.

 Nine wrecked Mitsubishi A6M Zeros were recovered from Pearl Harbor shortly after the attack in December 1941, and United States Office of Naval Intelligence, along with BuAer had them studied, and then shipped to the Experimental Engineering Department at Dayton, Ohio in 1942.
-It was noted that the experimental Grumman XF6F-1s then under-going testing in June 1942 and the Zero had "wings integrated with the fuselage," a design feature not normally practiced in American aircraft production at that time.
+It was noted that the experimental Grumman XF6F-1s then undergoing testing in June 1942 and the Zero had "wings integrated with the fuselage," an unusual design feature in American aircraft of the day.

 The Akutan Zero was destroyed during a training accident in February 1945.
 While the Zero was taxiing for a take-off, a Curtiss SB2C Helldiver lost control and rammed into it.
 The Helldiver's propeller sliced the Zero into pieces.
 From the wreckage, William N. Leonard salvaged several gauges, which he donated to the National Museum of the United States Navy.
 The Alaska Heritage Museum and the Smithsonian National Air and Space Museum also have small pieces of the Zero.

 American author Jim Rearden led a search on Akutan in 1988 in an attempt to repatriate Koga's body.
 He located Koga's grave, but found it empty.
 Rearden and Japanese businessman Minoru Kawamoto conducted a records search.
 They found that Koga's body had been exhumed by an American Graves Registration Service team in 1947, and re-buried on Adak Island, further down the Aleutian chain.
 The team, unaware of Koga's identity, marked his body as unidentified.
 The Adak cemetery was excavated in 1953, and 236 bodies were returned to Japan.
 The body buried next to Koga (Shigeyoshi Shindo) was one of 13 identified; the remaining 223 unidentified remains were cremated and interred in Chidorigafuchi National Cemetery in Japan.
 It is probable that Koga was one of them.